 How the visit works

-We evaluate wall locations, electrical panel capacity, and outdoor unit placement for optimal performance.
+Site assessment: We evaluate wall locations, electrical panel capacity, and outdoor unit placement for optimal performance.

-We calculate room-by-room loads and select the right number of indoor heads and outdoor unit capacity.
+System design: We calculate room-by-room loads and select the right number of indoor heads and outdoor unit capacity.

-We mount indoor heads, install the outdoor unit, run refrigerant lines, and make all electrical connections.
+Installation: We mount indoor heads, install the outdoor unit, run refrigerant lines, and make all electrical connections.

-We test the system in both heating and cooling modes, then walk you through the remote and Wi-Fi controls.
+Commission & training: We test the system in both heating and cooling modes, then walk you through the remote and Wi-Fi controls.

 Cost factors we review before quoting

-- β’ Number of indoor zones
+- • Number of zones required

-- β’ Electrical panel upgrades
+- • Electrical panel upgrades if necessary

-- β’ Rebate eligibility
+- • Rebate eligibility and filing

 Useful next steps